Robust inverse material design with physical guarantees using the Voigt-Reuss Net: Conclusions

 At a higher level, the framework can be viewed as a “spectral layer” that decouples physical admissibility from architectural choice.
-Any regressor that produces normalized spectral parameters $\ulWH{\xi}$ can be wrapped by $\cS^{-1}$ to yield outputs that are symmetric positive definite and automatically bounded by Voigt and Reuss.
-This separation of concerns should generalize beyond small-strain elasticity to other linear elliptic operators, and to multi-property surrogates where several coupled tensors must remain jointly admissible.
-Similarly, the 2D image-based architecture is not unique: one could replace the cosine renderer with voxelized tomography, graph-based generators, or diffusion models, while still leveraging the same spectral normalization for the output layer.
+Any regressor that produces normalized spectral parameters $\ulWH{\xi}$ can be wrapped by $\cS^{-1}$ to yield outputs that are symmetric positive definite and automatically bounded in the Löwner sense.
+This separation of concerns should generalize beyond small-strain elasticity to other symmetric positive definite effective outputs emerging from linear elliptic PDEs, and to multi-property surrogates where several coupled tensors must remain jointly admissible.

 There are, however, clear limitations and avenues for improvement.
-In 3D, the present results are intentionally constrained by isotropic descriptors; to capture full anisotropy, one must either (i) augment the feature set with orientation-sensitive statistics or (ii) transition to 3D CNNs operating directly on voxelized microstructures, at a much higher computational cost.
-In 2D, the cosine-threshold family, while expressive, samples only a subset of all possible microstructures; enriching the generator (e.g., multi-scale fields, hierarchical patterns, or manufacturing-aware constraints) would expand the reachable portion of the G-closure.
+In 3D, the present results are intentionally constrained by isotropic descriptors.
+To capture full anisotropy, one must either augment the feature set with orientation-sensitive statistics or transition to 3D CNNs operating directly on voxelized microstructures, at a much higher computational cost.
+In 2D, the cosine-threshold family, while expressive, samples only a subset (albeit a considerably sized subset) of all possible microstructures.
+Enriching the generator (e.g., using hierarchical patterns or by incorporating manufacturing-aware constraints) would expand the reachable portion of the G-closure.
 Moreover, the current formulation is deterministic: incorporating uncertainty quantification (e.g., Bayesian surrogates or ensemble methods) would allow one to propagate microstructural variability and quantify confidence in inverse designs, which is essential for safety-critical applications.

 Finally, the combination of spectral normalization and end-to-end differentiability makes \VRNet{} compatible with existing structural and topology-optimization workflows.
 Because the surrogate provides fast, differentiable, and physically admissible predictions, it can act as a “constitutive oracle” inside larger multi-scale loops, enabling gradient-based co-design of architecture and material.
 The same machinery supports inverse tasks without auxiliary networks, enabling large-batch, first-order exploration of G-closure subsets while staying inside Voigt-Reuss bounds at every iterate.
 In this sense, \VRNet{} offers a unifying, physics-grounded interface between classical homogenization theory and modern deep-learning-based materials design.